 When the Committee determines that the proposal is ready, a dissertation prospectus defense is scheduled.
-The defense is open to the public and must be announced at least two weeks in advance within the Sociology Department, by which point the student must post a copy of the prospectus on the section of the shared Latte site titled, Dissertation Prospectus for Defense.
+The defense is open to the public and must be announced at least two weeks in advance within the Sociology Department.
 The proposal defense meeting typically begins with the student giving a short (10 minute) presentation on the student's work before answering questions from the faculty.
 After the defense, the Dissertation Prospectus Committee meets in private to decide on one of three grades - No Pass, Conditional Pass (meaning that specified further work is needed), or Pass.
 This grade will be noted on the Dissertation Prospectus Defense Report (available on the shared Latte site), which must be signed by all Committee members and deposited with the department Graduate Administrator.
 At this point, the student has advanced to candidacy.